zuozhenggh/learning-library/data-management-library/database/Essbase21c/intro-essbase/intro-essbase.md

 2. Both large organizations and small teams can share data easily, without the need to manage or consolidate multiple versions of spreadsheets, and quickly perform ad hoc analysis of the spreadsheet data.

-3. Application developers can utilize interfaces that enable them to extend, customize, and embed rich analytic experiences in the application flow.
+3. Application developers can utilize interfaces that enable them to extend, customize and embed rich analytic experiences in the application flow.

-4. Oracle Essbase, is a multi-dimensional engine that allows you to extract data from any source, handle real-time data and collaborate easily.
+4. Oracle Essbase is a multi-dimensional engine that allows you to extract data from any source, handle real-time data and collaborate easily.

 5. With Essbase you can create and manage Essbase applications from Microsoft Excel by using Cube Designer.